 Either way, once you're done, you can store them in a jar until you are ready to use them.

-How to use the eggshells as a fertiliser for your garden
+How to use the eggshells as a fertilizer for your garden

 Also, if your household regularly consumes eggs, then you will have lots of eggshells at your disposal.
-So, you will never run out of stock.
-Plus, if you have too much, you can always feed them to birds or chicken out there.
+You will never run out of stock.
+But, if you have them in excess, you can always feed them to birds or chicken out there.

-If you'd like more then please subscribe below.
+If you'd like to read more of these articles, then please subscribe below.